payday-restoration/restoration-mod/README.md

 Wekk Telling us what LPF should mean and allowing us to implement "Less Clones, More Face Variations" mod and "Zeal Shield Illumination Fix" to the mod.

-ShinyHopip Created the Explosive Headshot graze rework.
+ShinyHopip Created the Mind Blown graze rework.

 Baddy fixing the cap on security 7, providing the model for the Russian Titan Cloaker, fixing the ZEAL Heavy leg strap and providing inspiration for the FBI/GenSec heavy shotgunner and OMNIA grenadier gas mask assets.